-It is necessary to understand the legislative framework within which the Elected Members operate and from where they derive specific details of their roles and responsibilities.
 An individual Elected Member has no authority to make decisions or to participate in the day-to-day management or operations of the City.
 This includes making any form of representation on behalf of the Council or the City, unless they are specifically authorised by Council to do so.
-Regulation 9 of the Rules of Conduct also prevents Elected Members from undertaking tasks that contribute to the administration of the local government unless so authorised by the Council or the CEO.
+Regulation 9 of the Rules of Conduct The Code of Conduct for Council Members, Committee Members and Candidates also prevents Elected Members from undertaking tasks that contribute to the administration of the local government unless so authorised by the Council or the CEO.